 What is a Pint?

->

-> A dehumidifier uses pint for size.
+A dehumidifier uses the pint for sizing.
 Pint is a volume unit that is used in both UK and US measurement systems.
-It was 1/8 of a gallon though the US pink is 20% smaller than a pint in the UK.
-IN the UK, a pint is equivalent to 568 ml while in the US, the liquid pint is 473 ml or 551 ml for a dry pint.
+It was 1/8 of a gallon though the US pint is 20% smaller than a pint in the UK.

->

-> What size do you need for your home?
+What size do you need for your home?

 Both weight and height are important considerations.
 Think as well about the amount of water removal needed each day.
 The more water you need to get rid of, the larger capacity dehumidifier you will need.